wadehall/advdb-hw2/README.md

 ### The two rule of thumbs used here

 1. Eliminate unneeded DISTINCTs

 2. Leverage covering indexes
+   A covering index is a special case where the index itself contains the required data field(s) and can answer the required data.

 ### The two database systems used here